 I applaud Asda for their initiative.
 Lets hope it catches on anytime soon!

-Not satisfied with loitering in your small intestine, appendix, lungs, stomach, pancreas and a host of other places, it wants to reach out to your liver, your lymph nodes, your bones and your heart where it can cause the most damage.
+Not satisfied with loitering in your small intestine, appendix, lungs, stomach, pancreas and a host of other places, it wants to reach out to your liver, your lymph nodes, your bones, bung you up with fibrosis, and get into your heart where it can cause the most damage.
 It will also try to get into your head, metaphorically speaking – however, it will also try the physical route.

 However, sometimes an inquisitive doctor or nurse upsets its progress by thinking ‘outside the box’.
 Neuroendocrine Cancer hates when people are aware of its devious nature and hates when people know which tests can be used to find it and which treatments are best to attack it.
 Inquisitive, proactive and determined patients can also add to this effect and sometimes a bit of luck is involved.